Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 2. Ostinato Packet Generator

-Ostinato is an open source packet crafter and network traffic generator.
+Ostinato is an open-source packet crafter and network traffic generator.
 It lets you create and send packets with different protocols, sizes, and rates.
-Ostinato can be used as a complementary tool for a packet capture software such as Wireshark, in fact, they claim to be a “Wireshark in Reverse.”
+Ostinato can be used as a complementary tool for packet capture software such as Wireshark, in fact, they claim to be a “Wireshark in Reverse.”

 Ostinato comes with a friendly and easy-to-use GUI.
 It contains three different sections, the ports list, streams list, and the statistics.
 The ports list displays the active ports on your local system and chooses one to transmit packets.
 The streams section allows you to create new traffic with different protocols, byte size, mode, rate, number of packets, etc. The statistics section shows the interface and port-level statistics.